Skip to main content

 The direct effects of testosterone on the kidney are less clear and may be dose-dependent.
 Some experimental evidence suggests that high levels of testosterone can be detrimental, potentially promoting podocyte damage and apoptosis.

-A case study involving a 14-year-old boy demonstrated that testosterone administration was associated with a reversible reduction in and a decrease in cortical blood flow, suggesting a direct, hemodynamically mediated adverse effect at high doses.
+A case study involving a 14-year-old boy demonstrated that testosterone administration was associated with a reversible reduction in renal function and a decrease in cortical blood flow, suggesting a direct, hemodynamically mediated adverse effect at high doses.
 This underscores a critical principle ∞ the goal of TRT is not to achieve supraphysiological levels of testosterone, but to restore levels to a normal, healthy range.

 The table below summarizes findings from key studies on the effects of hormonal therapies on renal outcomes, illustrating the complexity and often conflicting nature of the current evidence.